markmerker/thinkcspy/_sources/GeneralIntro/LPS/Glossary.rst

     Assignment
         setting the value of a variable.
 This is done using an equal **=** sign.
 Example: x = 12

+    Body
+        The indented section of the compound statement.

     Camel case
         A style of names variables where each internal word is captialized: ``priceOfTeaInChina``